🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The table below shows the percentage of the total budget spent on three different sectors in two regions, Central Asia and Southeast Asia, in 2010 and 2020.
+The table shows the percentage of government expenditure on health care in five countries in 2006 as well as the proportions of 24-30-year-olds working in medical services.
 Summarize the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.

 See All